Paniya people

 The Paniya, also known as Paniyar, Panyer, and Paniyan, are an ethnic group of India.
 They constitute the single largest Scheduled Tribe in Kerala and are mainly found in the Wayanad District and the neighbouring areas of Karnataka.
 They primarily inhabit villages around edge of forestland in Kerala's Wayanad, Kozhikode, Kannur and Malappuram districts.
 The Paniya speak the Paniya language, which belongs to the Dravidian family, closely related to Malayalam.
-The center of the bonding contracts was the famous temple of the regional mother goddess of the Valliyoorkkavu shrine near Mananthavady.
+The centre of the bonding contracts was the famous temple of the regional mother goddess of the Valliyoorkkavu shrine near Mananthavady.

 History

-A group of Paniya man and children.
+A group of Paniya men and children.

 There is a theory that the Paniyas were brought to Wayand by the Jain Gounders who trained them to be agricultural labourers in their fields (Thurston, 1909).

 The Paniya have historically worked as agricultural labourers.
 They are believed to have been brought to Wayanad by the king of Malabar, and thereafter tilled the land as serfs.
 Following the abolishment of the slave-holding system, the Paniya were resettled in different areas established by the government.

 Paniyas were also historically reputed for their boldness and recklessness.
 For this reason, they were often employed as thieves.

 The Paniya today are a scheduled tribe.
 One particular sub-group of theirs, the Kattupaniyar, inhabits the forest region of Nilambur in the Malappuram District.
 Here, members lead a traditional hunter-gatherer lifestyle.